-- 1.1.
-This policy has been prepared by the Earby & Salterforth Internal Drainage Board (the Board) to identify the Board's approach to management of water levels and flood risk within its Internal Drainage District (the District). - 1.2.
-The Board is constituted by order of Parliament operating under the terms of the Land Drainage Act 1991 and is designated as a Risk Management Authority (RMA) under the Flood & Water Management Act 2010. - 1.3.
-The Board undertakes its function by managing water levels in ordinary watercourses and other water control infrastructure within its District to mitigate the risks from flooding and drought. - 1.4.
-In delivering function, the Board will meet its environmental obligations - 1.5.
+1.1.
+The Goole & Airmyn Internal Drainage Board (the Board) has produced this policy determining the Board's approach to management of water levels and flood risk within its Internal Drainage District (the District).
+The Board is constituted by order of Parliament operating under the terms of the Land Drainage Act 1991 and is designated as a Flood Risk and Coastal Erosion Risk Management Authority (RMA) under the Flood & Water Management Act 2010.

+1.2.
+On behalf of stakeholders, the Board chooses to manage water levels and other infrastructure within its District to mitigate risks from flooding and drought.
+In delivering function, the Board will meet its environmental obligations and commitments and seek opportunities to enhance the environment where possible.
 The Board recognises its responsibility for good governance, local accountability and financial security, achieving value for money from all its activities.
 As an independent public body, the Board is committed to the pursuit of economy efficiency and effectiveness.